Distance: 45 miles one way

 As with all Gold Country riding, the route can be ridden any time of the year, but doing it in the spring, when everything is green and blooming, doubles the pleasure.
 The Sierra Century used to be in the middle of summer but learned its lesson and is now c.
 April 15, which is about ideal.
 The route has great variety of landscape—rolling grassy foothills, burbling streams, conifer forests—and 5 small towns, each of them worth some exploring.

 It’s a U-shaped course that climbs up into the Sierra, cuts across the ridges, then descends, leaving you with pleasant but not great roads to close the loop.
-If you want to ride a loop but do only prime stuff and/or want fewer miles, see the Turner Road Cut-Off at the end of this post.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)